• Home

 • Place on a rack in the kitchen sink, and pour 2 full kettles of boiling water over the entire duck.
 Pat it dry with kitchen towel.

-• Place it on a plate in the fridge for an hour.
+• Place it on a plate in the refrigerator for an hour.
 This process will release the subcutaneous fat layer under the skin to give crispy, not fatty duck.

 • Preheat the oven to a moderate 400°F/200°C/Gas6.
-Place the duck on a rack or trivet in a deep roasting pan/tin.
+Place the duck on a rack or trivet or on a bed of root vegetables, in a deep roasting pan/tin.
 The duck will release about 1¼ cups/300 grams fat into the pan.

-• Rub the duck with plenty of sea salt.
+• Rub the outside of the duck with plenty of sea salt.
 Roast for 20 minutes per 1 lb/500 grams plus 20 minutes.

-• Spoon off the fat 45 minutes into roasting.
-If you have a lot of smoke spoon off more.
-Once cooked let the duck rest for 20 minutes before carving.
+• Remove duck from oven and spoon off the fat after 45 minutes of roasting.
+If you have a lot of smoke, spoon off more fat.
+Once cooked, let the duck rest for 20 minutes before jointing your bird, and slicing the breast.

 Keyword crispy duck reicpe, easy dinner recipe, how to cook duck in the oven, roasted duck